univention/scim-services/docs/architecture/Nubus-SCIM-service-architecture.md

 In UCS, Debian's Univention-supported PostgreSQL is used.
 In Nubus for Kubernetes customers are expected to provide their own database (cluster).

+## Handling passwords and password hashes

+`password` is a default user attribute in SCIM.
+If a value is sent, it needs to be passed on to UDM.

+If no value is set when creating a user, this is also passed on to UDM.
+At the moment UDM does not allow the creation of users with empty passwords.

+UDM will be adapted to accept an empty password.
+It will then generate and store a random one.

+Until that's implemented, when no password is given by the SCIM client, the workaround is to generate a random one.

+The SCIM service itself does not need a password or password hash for authentication, because OAuth is used and the authentication is done by the IdP.
+The password or hash can never be read through SCIM.
+So, there is no need to store the password or a password hash in the SCIM DB (MS2+).

 ## Configuration

 - All configuration including secrets must be loaded and validated at startup.